michmattera/star-wars-quiz/README.md

 Business goals:
 - Get the user to play.
-- Get the user to insert unsername.
+- Get the user to insert a username.
-- Get the user to save score and try different levels of quiz.
+- Get the user to save the score and try different levels of the quiz.
-- Get the player to try both side of game quiz.
+- Get the player to try both sides of the game quiz.
-- Stimulate user with audio, visual effect and images.
+- Stimulate the user with audio, visual effect, and images.

 User needs were determined based on different target audiences: